Generic selectors

 Another indication that the Holy Spirit is the power of God is established in Genesis 1:

 GENESIS 1:1-2 In the beginning God created the heavens and the earth.
-2 And the earth was without form and void, and darkness was upon the face of the deep, and the Spirit of God moved upon the face of the waters.
+2 The earth was without form, and void; and darkness was on the face of the de ep.
+And the Spirit of God was hovering over the face of the waters.

 The phrase “Spirit of God” is a moniker for the Holy Spirit as established in Genesis 41:38 et al. The Holy Spirit was clearly involved during the reformation of the earth (v.
 2)—it obviously had a part in creating light, darkness, stars, sky, land, plants, fish, animals, birds, insects, and, of course, man.
 In fact, Psalms confirms that the Holy Spirit was used to create all that is: